Further notes on fieldwork

 The collector who comes from afar and will disappear again will be able to collect materials and information which might not be divulged to one who has a long-term residence in the same area.

-On the other hand, there’s the whole “You will never understand this music” thing (Nettl, The study of ethnomusicology: thirty-one issues and concepts, ch.11, brilliant as ever).
+On the other hand, there’s the whole “You will never understand this music” thing (Nettl, The study of ethnomusicology, ch.11, brilliant as ever).

 And then, who is an insider?
 What of urban Chinese?
 How might an urban-educated male Fujianese get along with female spirit mediums in rural Shanxi, and so on?!
 There are several complex subjects for discussion here.